 Did you know you can improve your business' environmental footprint by reducing your energy consumption and carbon emissions through changes in your businesses transportation – whether through fleet management, alternative fueled vehicles or promoting employee incentives that reduce vehicle miles traveled?
-How you transport your materials, goods, services, and staff all have an environmental impact - in 2014 the transportation sector was the third largest contributor of greenhouse gas emissions (GHGs) in PA.
+How you transport your materials, goods, services, and staff all have an environmental impact - the transportation sector is consistently a top contributor of greenhouse gas emissions (GHGs) in PA

 Own and operate your own fleet?
 There are a number of ways to improve your fleet's fuel economy and safety, take a look at our Fleet Management page.

 Employees who commute?
 Vehicle transportation to and from work is essential for your employees, however it impacts the environment during their commute, and

 impacts of GHG emissions makes many existing diseases and conditions worse, and helps introduce new pests and pathogens into new regions or communities.
 In addition to GHGs, using fossil fuels for transportation can also emit air pollutants like sulfur dioxide, carbon monoxide, fine particulates, and precursors to ozone, all of which have negative health and environmental impacts.
 Employers can help by promoting options such as bike riding, public transportation, carpooling, and encouraging staff to drive fuel efficient and/or alternative fuel vehicles and teaching them energy-efficient driving.
 For more information, look at our Employee Incentives page.